The LDS Church and homosexuality

 Latter-day Saints (LDS), was relatively accepting of gay and lesbian relationships.

-2 He published a book titled: "Same-Sex Dynamics among Nineteenth-Century Americans - a Mormon
+2 In 1996, Quinn's book: "Same-Sex Dynamics among Nineteenth-Century Americans - a Mormon

-According to Quinn, early Mormons endorsed physical and emotional intimacy between gays and lesbians.
+According to Quinn, 19th and 20th century Mormons endorsed physical and emotional intimacy between gays and lesbians.
 Two examples were:

-author of many church hymns never married.
+the author of many church hymns.
+He never married.
 However, he maintained intense

 friendships with several young men who lived with him and were his traveling companions at different times.|